Jesusdiazcienciadatos/ationetdocs/AN-Rules_Restrictions_Balances-Concepts.md

 A Company contract can be Credit or Debit, but also may have three possible ways to maintain the balance.

 - **Balance Dispersion Mode**: In this mode, the effective balance is maintained at the sub-account level (each Vehicle or each Driver); meaning that no matter the balance of the Contract, the authorization request will be evaluated against the sub-account balance.
 This implies that after depositing values on the Contract -or renewing the period credit allowance- the Contract balance must be distributed to the sub-accounts by the Company via an automatic or manual Balance Dispersion transaction.
 - **Contract Balance**: Is the opposite of the Dispersion Mode.
-In this mode, the balance is maintained at the Contract level, all sub-account consume from the global balance and no dispersion operation is needed.
+In this mode, the balance is maintained at the Contract level, all sub-accounts consume from the global balance and no dispersion operation is needed.
 - **Autofill**: This is a special mode, only available for Homebase subscription.
 In this mode, the current accounts sub-system is virtually nullified.
 Each time a transaction authorizaiton is requested the subsystem triggers an automatic deposit to the Contract or sub-account to compensate for the consumption.
 This mode is not available on Retail and Network subscribers.

 Please refer to the document AN-Company_Contract-TechGuide.en for further information on Balances and Contracts.